DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

 - **Track Academic Progress**
   - View and understand your grades
-  - Check attendance records    NOT A FEATURES
+  - Check attendance records    NOT A FEATURE
-  - Monitor graduation requirements   NOT A FEATURES
+  - Monitor graduation requirements   NOT A FEATURE
   - Export academic transcripts

 - **Course Management**